willtemperley/v-guice/README.md

 v-guice
 =======

 The machinery necessary to create Vaadin 7 applications using Guice for dependency injection.
+This project is really a distilled version of https://github.com/davidsowerby/v7/.

 To Guice-up your  it for your project, you'll need to do the following: